European Students' Forum in London

 How much: 150-250€.

-The Agora is the General Assembly of the association, held twice a year, in spring and in autumn, gathering 600-1000 students for four days.
+The Agora is the General Assembly of the association, held twice a year, in spring and autumn, gathering 600-1000 students for four days.
 It is one of the most important events in AEGEE.
-Apart from being the venue where the board of directors of the organisation, the Comité Directeur (CD) are elected every spring, it is also a life-changing experience for the participants, the young Europeans who are gathering in one place to build the future of the organisation and together.
+Apart from being the venue where the board of directors of the organisation –the Comité Directeur, CD– are elected every spring, it is also a life-changing experience for the participants.

-The main discussions and decisions take place during the plenary meetings.
-The participants of the Agora also join workshops, prytania (to discuss changes to the statutes of the organisation), progress meetings about ongoing projects, and other programmes.
+Main discussions and decisions take place during the plenary meetings.
+The participants of the Agora also join workshops, prytania (to discuss changes to the statutes of the organisation), progress meetings about ongoing projects, and other activities.

 How long: 5 days.